stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *as with DynamoDB click the check box for “Any in this account” to let AWS identify Resources THEN Click Review policy*
+> *As with DynamoDB, click the check box for 'Any in this account' to let AWS identify Resources.
+Then, click on 'Review policy'.*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy